Skip to Content

 For this example, 5 receives the ball via the post entry pass by 2.
 Afterwards, 2 moves away via the split cut to set a screen for 1 and X2 moves alongside as well, represented by the solid black arrow.

-Example: Off-ball defender attempts to provide help during split action
+Off-ball defender tries to help during split cut action

 Here is an example of what could happen if an off-ball defender attempted to provide help on the ball while the split action was happening.
 In other words, the off-ball defender did not move alongside their assignment after the post entry pass.